awesome-ukraine/awesome-ukraine/README.md

 ## Science

+- [Novinano](https://www.novinano.com/) - explores and develops key-technologies for innovative nanostructure applications for a wide-range of industries

+- [Maryna Viazovska](https://en.wikipedia.org/wiki/Maryna_Viazovska) - solved the sphere-packing problem in dimension 8 and, in collaboration with others, in dimension 24.
+Previously, the problem had been solved only for three or fewer dimensions, and the proof of the three-dimensional version (the Kepler conjecture) involved long computer calculations.
+In contrast, Viazovska's proof for 8 and 24 dimensions is "stunningly simple".

 ## Inventions and innovations

 ## Landmarks

 ## Historical places

-- [Kyiv](https://en.wikipedia.org/wiki/Kyiv) - one of the oldest historical centers of Western Europe and Christianity - St. Sophia Cathedral and the Kiev Pechersk Lavra have been inscribed on the UNESCO World Heritage List.
+- [Kyiv](https://en.wikipedia.org/wiki/Kyiv) - one of the oldest historical centers of Western Europe and Christianity - St. Sophia Cathedral and the Kiev Pechersk Lavra have been inscribed on the UNESCO World Heritage List

 ## Sports